 - Install garage-style storage with four walls and a roof

 - Rent dry boat storage space

 If you’re short on boat shelter ideas, you may think that renting storage is the easiest option.
-It may be low-effort (or it may not, depending on the situation) but keep in mind that’ll have to keep paying rental fees every year.
-Those costs can really add up, but when you invest in your own boat storage once, you can use it for many seasons to come, saving yourself money in the long run.
+It may be low-effort (or it may not, depending on the situation), but keep in mind that you’ll have to keep paying rental fees every year.
+Those costs can really add up, but when you invest in your own garage or carport for boat storage once, you can use it for many seasons to come, saving yourself money in the long run.
 Building storage for your boat can also be a lot easier than you’re imagining.

 The type of boat storage cover that’s best for your needs depends on the type of boat you own, what size it is, and what type of climate you live in.
 A carport-style covered boat storage area might suffice if you live in a warmer climate and you’re placing the building in a spot that doesn’t have high exposure to sun and wind.
 A fully enclosed boat garage is a better option if there’s accumulating snow where you live, lots of direct sunlight, or heavy winds.

 The easiest way to build a boat shelter yourself is with our boat carport kits.
 Our kits are made for DIYers who have the tools and confidence to install their own garage or carport for boat storage.
 These kits will help you save some money on a boat shelter of your own.
 You’ll need to prepare gravel or a cement surface for your carport, then build the frame and install the roof and/or walls according to the instructions we provide.
 This can be a big project, but it’s simple for people who have little experience with installing sheds, garages, or other buildings.
 Of course, if you’d rather not take on this job, we’d be glad to send our installers to do it for you.